PoiScript/orgize/README.md

 + `serde`: adds the ability to serialize `Org` and other elements using `serde`, enabled by default.

-+ `extra-serde-info`: includes the position information while serializing, disabled by default.

 + `chrono`: adds the ability to convert `Datetime` into `chrono` struct, disabled by default.

 ## License